natashaporterit/ticket-lifecycle/README.md

 <img width="451" height="336" alt="image" src="https://github.com/user-attachments/assets/d84d7b73-5397-4bd7-afe2-cca67a0406a5" />
 </p>
 <p>
-Access the agent osTicket portal and log in.
+Access the agent osTicket portal as the agent Jane and log in.
 </p>
 <br />